fulmicoton/fulmicoton.github.io/_posts/2016-08-17-levenshtein-caret-aware.markdown

 DFA approach of the original paper of Klaus Schulz and Stoyan Mihov.
 Caret-awereness is very pathological, as the number of states can rapidly explode.

-The problem is that while given a specific `(query,caret)` pair, the number of states of this automaton is finite, it is not bounded for any query.
+Without caret-awareness, the number of state that can coexist at the same time was bounded by `2k + 1` where `k` is the Levenshtein distance considered.
+For Levenshtein-Damerau, a generous bound would be `2(2k + 1)`.

-In fact, the number of state in the NFA grows linearly with the length from the caret position to the end of the string **ouch**.
+With caret-awareness, there is no such bound : the number of states in the NFA grows linearly with the length of the query.
+More accurately, it grows linearly with the length from the caret position to the end of the string. **ouch**.

-For this very reason, Klaus Schulz and Stoyan Mihov parametric DFA caching trick cannot be applied directly :
-The parametric DFA would have an infinity of states.
+For the same reason, Klaus Schulz and Stoyan Mihov parametric DFA caching trick cannot be applied directly : the parametric DFA would have an infinity of states.

-I won't go into further detail but what we do is that we approximate the automaton by one that is kind enough to be bounded.
-The approximation works as follows : when implementing the NFA that is then used to build the parametric DFA, we always trim the set of states by removing the states with an offset that is lower than the `rightmost state's offset  - 2k + 1 + some margin`.
+Without going into too  much details,  what we did is that we approximate the automaton by one that is kind enough to be bounded.
+The approximation works as follows : when implementing the NFA that is then used to build the parametric DFA, we always trim the set of states by removing the states that have too low an offset.
+More accurately, if the largest offset is $m$, we remove all states associated with an offset lower than $m - (2k + 1) - 2$.

-This approximation only creates very rare false negative for terms in the dictionary that includes some repetition.
-For instance if we are searching for `I love<caret> Jar Binks` and our dictionary contains `I love Jar Jar Binks`, the trimmed automaton will make a mistake because of the repetition `Jar ` coming right after the caret.
+This approximation only can only create false negatives for terms in the dictionary that includes some long repetitions.
+For instance if we are searching for `I love.*Jar Jar Binks` and our dictionary contains `I love Jar Jar Binks`, the trimmed automaton will make a mistake because of the repetition `Jar ` coming right after the caret.

-So we pre-built the parametric caret-aware automaton for Levenshtein Damerau with a distance of 1, and 2.
-The resulting file takes around 2MB.
+So we pre-built a parametric caret-aware automaton for Levenshtein Damerau with a distance of 1, and 2.
+The resulting file takes around 2MB, and it is shipped with our code.

 Once we have that, we can either use a parametric DFA, or build an explicit DFA for our language.
 We currently built the DFA because it was pretty fast in practise anyway.

 # The bizarro dictionary

-Another issue with caret awareness is that if the caret is toward the beginning of the string, our automaton has to visit all or most of the our trie.
+Another issue with caret awareness is that if the caret is toward the beginning of the string, our automaton has to visit all or most of our trie.
+This phenomenon has nothing to do with fuzziness, so let's forget Levenshtein for this section.

-Let's forget Levenshtein, and consider no fuzzy matching what so ever.
 In the case of `l.*atorney`, the intersection with the trie will end up exploring all of words starting by an `l`.

-We solved this problem by processing such queries in the bizarro world, where all string are reversed.
+We solved this problem by processing these queries in what I like to call *the bizarro world*, where all string are reversed.
-In this world, our query: `l.*atorney`, becomes `yenrita.*l`, and our prefix is suddenly much longer and way more restrictive.
+In this world, our query: `l.*atorney`, becomes `yenrota.*l`, and we will only visit the string that starts up by `yenrota`.

-This means we ship a bizarro dictionary with our original dictionary.
+This means we ship a bizarro trie along with our original dictionary trie.
-If the caret is in the first half of the query, we do our regular matching, but if the caret is the second half of the query, then we reverse the query, and run it against our bizarro dictionary.
+If the caret is in the second half of the query, we do our regular matching, but if the caret is the first half of the query, then we reverse the query, and run it against our bizarro dictionary.

-# All for nothing

-Despite the juicy 3.5% of users moving their caret around during queries, we have not been able to see a measurable impact (positive nor negative) of caret awareness on any metric that we monitor.

-Fuzzy matching on the other hand had a significant impact.
-Most significantly, if we could recycle the keystrokes this feature spared our user, we could type the complete series of Harry Potter every week.